zainmehdi/graphslam/README.md

     rosrun teleop_twist_keyboard teleop_twist_keyboard.py

-and click 'Z' 9 times to ensure that the angular speed is somwhere close to 0.4 rad/s, or smaller.
+and click `Z` and/or `C` 9 times to ensure that the angular speed is somewhere close to 0.4 rad/s, or smaller.

-Drive your robot using the teleop keys, and see the trajectory and map being created.
-If you experience bad results, lower the angular velocity and start over.
+Drive your robot using the `teleop` keys, and see the trajectory and map being created.
+If you experience bad results, lower the angular velocity and start over (you need to start over both the graphSLAM and the teleop processes).